4Subsea/waveresponse-python/docs/user_guide/concepts_utils/directional_spectrum.rst

 DirectionalSpectrum
 ===================
-The :class:`~scarlet_lithium.DirectionalSpectrum` class provides an interface for handling 2-D directional spectra. :class:`~scarlet_lithium.DirectionalSpectrum` extends :class:`~scarlet_lithium.Grid`, and contains spectrum density values on a two-dimentional frequency/(wave)direction grid.
+The :class:`~waveresponse.DirectionalSpectrum` class provides an interface for handling 2-D directional spectra. :class:`~waveresponse.DirectionalSpectrum` extends :class:`~waveresponse.Grid`, and contains spectrum density values on a two-dimentional frequency/(wave)direction grid.

-The :class:`~scarlet_lithium.DirectionalSpectrum` is initialized with a frequency list (1-D array), a direction list (1-D array) and corresponding spectrum density values (2-D array).
+The :class:`~waveresponse.DirectionalSpectrum` is initialized with a frequency list (1-D array), a direction list (1-D array) and corresponding spectrum density values (2-D array).

 .. code-block:: python

     import numpy as np
-    from scarlet_lithium import DirectionalSpectrum
+    from waveresponse import DirectionalSpectrum

     freq = np.linspace(0.0, 1.0, 50)